Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

     1. **App Service Plan**: Enter a unique value for the **App Service Plan** i.e. `RideShareAppServicePlan`.
     2. **Subscription**: Select your Azure subscription.
-    3. **Resource Group**: Either select an existing Resource Group or create a new one such as `serverless-microservices`.
+    3. **Resource Group**: Select the resource group to which you have added your other services, such as `serverless-microservices`.
     3. **Operating system**: Select `Windows`
     4. **Location**: Select a region closest to you.
 Make sure you select the same region for the rest of your resources.
     5. **Pricing Tier**: Select `Free`.